aws-observability/aws-otel-test-framework/cdk_infra/README.md

 * `CDK_CONFIG_PATH` - This is the path for which the cluster configuration file is located - default is `clusters.yml` in `lib/config/cluster-config` folder.

 ### Cluster Configuration

+The following is only valid for the EKS Clusters.

 * `clusters`:
     * `name` - `string` The name of the cluster.
 Cluster names must be unique.